TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableCollapsing.md

 ﻿####enableCollapsing

-Enables or disables groups collapsing by click on group header.
+Enables or disables groups collapsing by click on a group header.
-To enable groups collapsing **enableCollapsing** should be set to *true* and **enableGrouping** should be set to true.
+To enable groups collapsing **enableCollapsing** setting should be set to *true* and **enableGrouping** setting should be set to true.

 **Value:** *true* or *false*.